AnjaliS05/The-Spark-Foundation-Task01/README.md

 # The-Spark-Foundation-Task01
-Prediction using Decision Tree Algorithm
+Prediction using Decision Tree Algorithm on Iris Dataset